eslint/archive-website/docs/maintainer-guide/pullrequests.md

 **Note:** If you are a team member and you've left a comment on the pull request, please follow up to verify that your comments have been addressed.

+## Who Can Merge a Pull Request

+Reviewers and committers may merge pull requests, depending on the contents of the pull request.

+Committers may merge a pull request if it is a non-breaking change and is:

+1. A documentation change
+1. A bug fix (for either rules or core)
+1. A dependency upgrade
+1. Related to the build system

+Reviewers may merge all pull requests, including those that committers may merge.

 ## When to Merge a Pull Request

-If you are a reviewer, then you can click the "Merge" button on a pull request to merge the changes.
+We use the "Merge" button to merge requests into the repository.
 Before merging a pull request, verify that:

-1. All comments have been addressed.
+1. All comments have been addressed
-1. Any team members who made comments have verified that their concerns were addressed.
+1. Any team members who made comments have verified that their concerns were addressed
-1. All automated tests are passing (never merge a pull request with failing tests).
+1. All automated tests are passing (never merge a pull request with failing tests)

-Ideally, the first reviewer to comment on the pull request should be the one to merge it.
-However, if you don't feel comfortable doing so for any reason, just leave a comment saying "LGTM but would like someone else to verify".

 Be sure to say thank you to the submitter before merging, especially if they put a lot of work into the pull request.

+**Note:** You should not merge your own pull request unless you're received feedback from at least one other team member.

 ## When to Close a Pull Request